 Music And The Soul

 When listening to something, we imagine things.
 We get to create a visual representation of a particular scenario that relates us to the current state of our feelings.
 That inevitable moment takes us into a deep inner connection between our emotions and mental well-being.
-That is the reason why every time we listen to a piece of music, radio drama, or podcast; we feel comfortable at the same time.
-The whole idea of listening to something from the radio influences our mood to feel the desired emotional state we need at the moment.
+That is the reason why every time we listen to a piece of music, radio drama, or even consider the benefits of podcast for mental health; we feel comfortable at the same time.
+The whole idea of listening to something on the radio influences our mood to feel the desired emotional state we need at the moment.
 Music is beneficial in finding the courage to convince ourselves that we need to let our emotions out.
 Therefore, listening to the radio can help release those emotions we are not supposed to control.

 Media And Information

 We often use media to our advantage, especially with television.
 But the effects of listening to a radio create no difference at all.
 As we listen to a conversation, interviews, and news on the radio, we also get informed.
 We receive the same amount of knowledge we assume we only get in television alone.
 Yes, there are issues alongside the broadcasting’s truthfulness and fact-based reports.
 But that goes the same as to all types of media.
 Therefore, we can conclude that everything we hear on the radio has the same amount of truth-and-lie possible experience we receive from watching television.